gskril/eth-leaderboard/README.md

 ## Run locally

-Create a PostgreSQL container with the following table structure:
+Create a PostgreSQL database with the following table:
 ```sql
 CREATE TABLE "Profile" (
     "id" text NOT NULL,